 CurrentWare Server to SQL Database Communication

-The CurrentWare Server will process updates of information to the SQL database by using the default SQL ports 1433 and 1434.
+The CurrentWare Server will process updates of information to the SQL database by using the default local SQL ports 1433 and 1434.

 2. Best Practices for BrowseReporter Configuration: